ManonLef/To-Do-App/resources and notes/notes.md

 ## 20230404 continued
 - [ ] refactor project edit to same as task name edit
   - [ ] remove hidden form from the view
-  - [ ] remove all associated functions
+  - [ ] remove all associated functions in view
+  - [ ] remove associated listeners in controller
   - [ ] add listeners for edit similar to task edit